hawiliu/CryptoWidget/README.md

 - **Keep on Top**: Check to keep window on top of other applications
 - **Close Behavior**: Choose whether clicking close button hides or completely closes
 - **Exchange Selection**: Select price source exchange from dropdown menu
+- **API Configuration**: Enter your exchange API key and secret for position tracking.
+You need to apply for API from the exchange yourself.
+It is recommended to set it to read-only permissions
 - **Add Cryptocurrency**: Enter cryptocurrency code in input field (e.g., BTC or BTC/USDT), click ➕ button to add
 - **Remove Cryptocurrency**: Click ✖ button next to cryptocurrency to remove

+### Portfolio Management
+- **Position Monitoring**: View real-time position data with profit/loss
+- **Automatic Updates**: Positions refresh every 5 seconds

 ### Supported Cryptocurrency Formats
 - **Short Format**: BTC, ETH, ADA (automatically adds /USDT)